CFO in the Know is an editorial series examining the roles CFOs play across a variety of industries. You can find the entire series here.

 "Sustainability is far higher on the total value proposition," Thomas George, president of Grizzle, an investment research company, told Bloomberg.
 But ultimately a lot will depend on price.
 "The biggest part embedded in the share price is that they can eventually price cheaper than beef," he said.
 "If it can be viewed as 90% as tasty as beef and 30% cheaper, that’s the watershed moment."

-This series is brought to you by BMO Harris Bank, a leader in commercial banking.
+This series is brought to you by BMO Financial Group, one of the largest diversified financial services providers in North America and leading in commercial, corporate and investment banking.
 To learn more about their financial expertise, visit their website here.
-BMO Harris Bank has no influence over CFO Dive's coverage.
+BMO has no influence over CFO Dive's coverage.